Disconnected Agreement in Networks Prone to Link Failures: Agreement with Linear Messages

-The \emph{status of a node $q$ at node~$p$} during an epoch can be either absent, valid, or expired; we simply say that node~$q$ is absent, valid, or expired at~$p$, respectively.
-If node~$p$ does not have a timestamp pair for~$q$ serving the epoch then $q$ is \emph{absent}.
-If at a round of an epoch node~$p$ either adds a timestamp pair serving the epoch for an absent node~$q$ or replaces a timestamp pair of a node~$q$ by a new timestamp pair with a greater timestamp than the previously held one, then $q$ is \emph{valid} at this round.
-If node~$p$ has a timestamp pair for a node~$q$ serving the epoch but does not replace it at a round with a different timestamp pair to make it valid, then $q$ is \emph{expired} at this round.
-If node~$p$ at a round $t_1$ receives an epoch-serving timestamp pair $(\texttt{name}_q, t_2)$ for a node~$q$ that replaces a previously stored timestamp for~$q$ then the number $t_1-t_2$ is called the \emph{range of $q$ at~$p$}.
-Ranges are determined only for valid nodes at~$p$, since $q$ becomes valid after $p$ receives $(\texttt{name}_q, t_2)$.
+The \emph{status of a node $q$ at a node~$p$} during an epoch can be either absent, updated, or stale.
+If the node~$p$ does not have a timestamp pair for~$q$ serving the epoch then $q$ is \emph{absent} at~$p$.
+If at a round of an epoch the node~$p$ either adds a timestamp pair serving the epoch for an absent node~$q$ or replaces a timestamp pair of a node~$q$ by a new timestamp pair with a greater timestamp than the previously held one, then $q$ is \emph{updated} at this round.
+If the node~$p$ has a timestamp pair for a node~$q$ serving the epoch but does not replace it at a round with a different timestamp pair to make it updated, then $q$ is \emph{stale} at this round.
+If the node~$p$ at a round $t_1$ receives an epoch-serving timestamp pair $(\texttt{name}_q, t_2)$ for a node~$q$ that replaces a previously stored timestamp for~$q$ then the number $t_1-t_2$ is called the \emph{range of $q$ at~$p$}.
+Ranges are determined only for updated nodes at~$p$, since $q$ becomes updated after $p$ receives $(\texttt{name}_q, t_2)$.
 A range of~$q$ is the length of a path traversed by a timestamp pair of~$q$ to reach~$p$ in the epoch, at the round the timestamp pair is received, so it is a lower bound on the distance from~$q$ to~$p$ at this round.

-We say that an epoch of node~$p$ \emph{stabilizes} at a round if either no new node has its status changed from absent to valid at~$p$ or no node gets its range changed at~$p$.
+We say that an epoch of a node~$p$ \emph{stabilizes} at a round if either no new node has its status changed from absent to updated at~$p$ or no node gets its range changed at~$p$.
 If an epoch stabilizes at a round, then the epoch ends.
 During an epoch, a node $p$ builds a set of names of nodes from which it has received timestamp pairs serving this epoch.
 A similar set produced in the previous epoch is also stored.
-As an epoch ends, $p$ compares the two sets and decides if they are equal.
-We want nodes to decide on the maximum input value they have ever learned about.
+As an epoch ends, $p$ compares the two sets.
+If they are equal then $p$ stops executing epochs, decides on the maximum input value ever learned about, notifies the neighbors of the decision, and halts.